 Does your website or Facebook page say whether you charge for advice?
 Do you reveal why you’re in business, who your clients are, and why?
 If you don’t, you may attract clients who disrespect you and your work.

-I know because I’ve been there.
+I learned this lesson the hard way.
 When I started Classy Writing over ten years ago, I marketed to every business.
 Many of the small business owners I spoke with had limited budgets and often wrote their own copy.

 My marketing content also didn’t explain my services clearly enough.

-After little headway, I “niched down” to focus on my successes with service providers (law firms, insurance companies, and healthcare organizations).
+When I made little headway, I narrowed my focus to my successes with service providers (like law firms, insurance companies, and healthcare organizations).
 I surveyed this market to better understand their writing problems.

 But sometimes I still attracted the wrong clients.

-I strive to create content that respects customers and shows empathy for their problems.
-I also aim to persuade clients who will value you and your work to contact you to resolve them.
+You deserve content that respects your customers and shows empathy for their problems.
+That’s why I focus on writing that attracts the right clients — those who will respect you and your work and ask you to solve their problems.

 SELECTED PAST CLIENTS